UweReisewitz/XamarinAndroidEntry/README.md

 ### Object SoftwareKeyboardService:
 - Event KeyboardHeightChanged(SoftwareKeyboardEventArgs e)\
   Fired when the area on the screen occupied by the keyboard changes.\
-  SoftwareKeyboardEventArgs contaeins a field with the current height of the keyboard to allow you to justify your layout accordingly
+  SoftwareKeyboardEventArgs contains a field with the current height of the keyboard to allow you to justify your layout accordingly
 - Property bool IsKeyboardVisible\
   Allows you to check if the virtual keyboard is currently visible